 "Going from point A to point B may be as simple as using a technological device to create a single document containing information to be shared with others," she said. "...
 Supporting the informational needs of an entire organization may involve complexity and ultimately require the utilization of many different systems to provide information in support of desired outcomes."

 Not only do IT professionals serve a crucial role in an organization's operations, but, according to Moynihan, they can also be a helpful resource for decision-making.

 With a future-forward focus, IT is fast-moving.
-When you’re working in the field, you might find it difficult to imagine what’s possible, said Dr. Sharon Kibbe, an associate dean at SNHU.
+When you’re working in the field, you might find it difficult to imagine what’s possible, said Dr. Sharon Kibbe, a senior associate dean of STEM programs at SNHU.